-From January, 2015 to February 2018 Liz wrote a monthly column for Nature’s Path, Celebrating Unitarian Universalist Paganism and Earth-Centered Experience which is posted on PATHEOS, the premier online destination to engage in the global dialogue about religion and spirituality.
+From January, 2015 to February 2018 Liz wrote a monthly column for Nature’s Path which is posted on PATHEOS, the premier on-line destination to engage in the global dialogue about religion and spirituality.
 Below are all of the columns.
 Each column weaves spiritual perspectives with pressing contemporary issues.
 Profusely illustrated and easy to read.
 Click on titles to access.